fogearual/Tardieux-lab-PCIP-invasion-macros/README.md

 Macros :

   - Invasion_assay_macro.ijm = Main assay.
 Writes a per-image QC stack, CSVs, a formatted workbook and histograms.
   - Code_validation_macro.ijm = Quality control of the automated counts: randomly samples images per experiment, produces QC stacks and an empty sheet to fill in manual counts, then the sheet computes the automatic-vs-manual error.

 Samples :

   - Sample_1.czi = sample czi file from our ivasion assays

-  - result_sample_1.tiff = final QC produced by the macro
+  - result_sample_1.tiff = final QC produced by the invasion assay macro

+Results :

+  - Invasion_Assay_results.xml = detailed results of all three experiments
+  - Quality_control_results = detailed results of the quality control

 ## Requirements